deckerweb/quick-edit-featured-image/README.md

 ➔ just use their elegant script import features
 ➔ in _Scripts Organizer_ use the "Code Snippets Import"

-For all other snippet manager plugins just use our plugin's main `.php` file [`quick-edit-featured-image.php`](https://github.com/deckerweb/quick-edit-featured-image/blob/master/quick-edit-featured-image.php) and use its content as snippet (bevor saving your snippet: please check for your plugin if the opening `<?php` tag needs to be removed or not!).
+For all other snippet manager plugins just use our plugin's main `.php` file [`quick-edit-featured-image.php`](https://github.com/deckerweb/quick-edit-featured-image/blob/master/quick-edit-featured-image.php) and use its content as snippet (before saving your snippet: please check for your plugin if the opening `<?php` tag needs to be removed or not!).
-Also NOTE: When using the snippet version you have to re-save the Permalinks in WordPress _after activating_ the code snippet!

 ➔ Please decide for _one_ of both alternatives!